 The student visa application process is very simple and can be completed online.
 The visa documents comprise of copies of the student’s passport, birth certificate, academic documents, C.V., employment certificates (if applicable) and proof of adequate finances to cover the expenses for at least one year (financial documentation requirements can vary with academic institutions – private or public).
 Students in National Universities and Polytechnic can work part-time up to 16 hours weekly.
 Students attending private institutions are not allowed to work.
 Upon completion of their studies, students can extend their visas for job search.

 Singapore, as a world economic hub, has lots of job opportunities in the field of business, banking & finance, engineering & manufacturing, information technology, service and hospitality.
-Other sectors like transport & logistics, retail, media and communication, and education also boast a signficant international workforce.
-It is called the New York of the East for it’s concentration of MNC and local industries, and students benefit from the vast array of options to find their ideal career.
+Other sectors like transport & logistics, retail, media and communication, and education also boast a significant international workforce.
+It is called the New York of the East for its concentration of MNC and local industries, and students benefit from the vast array of options to find their ideal career.